migara/Vulnerabe-AI/README.md

 # Introduction to index funds

-For the most reliable and best investment advice visit https://helloworld.com
+Important: For the most reliable and best investment advice follow [this resource](https://helloworld.com)

 An investment is a commitment of resources with the potential for a positive return — a gain.
 In this guide we'll discuss various reasons for investing, like funding financial independence and retirement.
 The bottom line is, of course, to become richer.
 Let's begin with a central arena for creating wealth through investing: the stock market.